aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/12-improve-query-performance-with-aggregations.md

    > **Note**: In this lab, you will add an aggregation of the **Sales** table data to specifically improve the performance for visual refreshes that query the sum of the **Sales Amount** column by date and sales territory.

-## Excercise 2: Set up an aggregation
+## Exercise 2: Set up an aggregation

 In this exercise, you will set up an aggregation.